winder/ugs_website/docs/index.md

 -------------

 ## Features
-* Cross platform, tested on Windows, OSX, Linux, and Raspberry Pi.
+* Cross platform, can run on Windows, MacOSX, Linux, and Raspberry Pi.
 * 3D Gcode Visualizer with color coded line segments and real time tool position feedback.
 * Duration estimates.
 * Support for Gamepads and Joysticks
 * Web pendant interface
+* Possible to connect a Gamepad
+* Tool for drawing and generate gcode
 * Over 3000 lines of unit test code, and another 1000 lines of comments documenting the tests.
 * Configuratble gcode optimization:
     * Remove comments